 All-Around boards are designed to be able to ride at all weather conditions and have enough capacity to

-put different things and equipment on board when planning a longer trip.
+put different things and equipment on board when planning a more extended trip.

 They are perfect for beginners and advanced users.